-Partially treated wastewaters exit the biodigester through pipes that lead to an open lagoon installed with paddle motors for aeration.
-They afterwards overflow into the clarifying lagoon where they are stored indefinitely.
+Partially treated wastewaters exit the biodigester through pipes that lead to a series of two open lagoons for clarification and storage (indefinitely).

-Captured biogas in the biodigesters is refined in gas conditioning systems, and then propelled into an engine that uses it to generate electricity used to power the farm.
+Captured biogas in the biodigesters is refined in a gas conditioning system and then propelled into an engine that uses it to generate electricity used to power the farm.